The artist management dilemma

 Here's a secret: booking agents are generally also event promoters.

-When you see an event happening locally, hit up the artists that's performing.
+When you see an event happening locally, hit up the artists that are performing.

 Reach out and ask them for management contact.